KeelyHill/Sounding-Rocket-Software/payload/README.md

 - `M0 LoRa Send Recive test/`: Contains code for testing the sender and receiver (notably range).

 ## Ground forwarder USB protocol
-The ground reciver forwards recived packets over USB-serial.
+The ground receiver forwards received packets over USB-serial.
 Because our telemetry packet size is fixed length, no extra length header is needed.
 By default, the microcontroller reboots (TODO test this for the FeatherM0) so no synchronizing is needed.
 The first 4 bytes are signal strength (RSSI) and signal-to-noise ratio (SNR), followed by fixed length raw telemetry data (`serial_read_length = raw_telemetry_length + 4`).

 `[2 bytes RSSI][2 bytes SNR][telem-packet-len: raw data]`